noi-techpark/webcomp-website-stats/README.md

 [Video guide: What is Webpack?](https://vimeo.com/734001174) <br>
 Webpack is used to compile JavaScript modules.
 [Here](https://webpack.js.org/guides/getting-started/) you can find more information.<br>
 It is necessary to use it because in the manifest json you should use just one JS file with also assets like css, images and fonts bundled into it.<br>
-After deploying the boilerplate the webcomponent files in the SRC will be bundled inside a dist folder
+After deploying the website-stats the webcomponent files in the SRC will be bundled inside a dist folder

 ### Basic Setup
  - initialize npm<br>